MatFon73/Cloud/README.md

 ## How to use
 - Search: write the name of the file.
 - Upload: click on "browser", select the file and then click on the "Upload" button.
-- Delete: you must put the name with the extension and click on the "Delete" button.
+- Delete: click on the trash can icon.
 - Download: to download you must give in the file name.

 ## Server Linux